 One of the most useful aids to maintaining good asthma control is to work closely with your asthma team (doctor and nurse).
 Have a child action plan so that you know when your child is well controlled, what to do if their symptoms are getting worse and most importantly what to do in an emergency.

-A. This depends on the stage of diagnosis.
+This depends on the stage of diagnosis.
 If newly diagnosed then it may require to be updated quite often.
 Once asthma is under control it probably wouldn't change very often but would need to be checked annually.